 The exact cause of autism is unknown.
 Health experts believe that it may be caused by genetic factors.
 Exposure to certain chemicals or drugs during pregnancy may increase the risk of giving birth to an autistic child.
 Other risk factors include maternal metabolic conditions such as obesity or diabetes, alcohol consumption during pregnancy, vaccines, pesticides, smoking, and prenatal stress.

 Most cases of autism seem to be caused by a combination of genetic and environmental factors influencing early brain development.
-Some children are able to live normal everyday lives, while others require permanent medical treatment and ongoing support.
+Some children are able to live normal everyday lives, while others require permanent In Home Hospice Care and ongoing support.
 About 40 percent of patients have average or above-average intelligence, which compensates their lack of social and communication skills.

 What’s Different about People with Autism?